 How can clubs, leagues and associations use national and international data to create a competitive advantage in the sports industry?
 Whether increasing the number of spectators, public positioning or strengthening the fan base – our analyses in the sports sector support athletes and clubs on and off the pitch.

 We develop economic models and conduct objective analyses according to the demands of our clients.
-We provide recommendations for action plans and present sound reasoning in discourse with politicians, investors, and society.
+We provide the recommendations for action plans and present the sound reasoning needed for politicians, investors, and society.